pybricks/pybricks.github.io/misc/legal.md

 We reserve the right to discontinue the app at any time.
 If this happens, license holders may request a copy of the app's release binary.
-This copy may be sef-hosted for offline use as-is, without any support or updates.
+This copy may be self-hosted for offline use as-is, without any support or updates.

 If this happens within the first year after their purchase and such a copy is not provided, license holders may request a partial refund covering the